 |Total study hours||150|

-The PC6054 counselling psychology module is a third year BSc psychology module running in the Autumn semester.
 This module introduces students to the discipline of counselling psychology as one of the main forms of applied psychological practice accredited by the British Psychological Society in the United Kingdom.
 The module will cover counselling psychology in theory, clinical practice and research.
 Through developing an understanding of this branch of applied psychology.

 Indicative topics to be covered include: